amanjha14/UrlShrink/README.md

 # UrlShrink
-In this project repository we have created a web app that shorts the long url
+In this project repository we have created a webpage that convert a long url into a short url